konmenel/slurmpy/README.md

 ```

 ### Adding dependencies
+Dependency management is the true reason why this library exists.
+This model
+allow any job to be depended an another job even before the jobs are submited.

 Dependencies can be added using the method `add_dependency`.
 For instance,
 if we would like to create a dependency of type `afterok` of a job with id
 1234 we can do it using the following: